bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-get-list.md

-# Get the list of blocks landing.repo.getList
+# Get the list of custom blocks landing.repo.getList

 {% note warning "We are still updating this page" %}